Keith Spicer: Career

 At various points in his career, Spicer has taught at the University of Toronto, University of Ottawa, York University, UBC, Dartmouth College, UCLA and the Sorbonne, and has lectured widely on language rights, media in conflict zones, national broadcasting policy, and Canadian national unity.
 For the year 1963-1964, he was a special assistant to the federal minister of justice, Guy Favreau.

 Before and between government jobs, Spicer worked as a broadcaster in both English and French.
 From 1966 to 1969, he wrote editorials and features for The Globe and Mail.
 He served as editor-in-chief of the Ottawa Citizen from 1985 to 1989.
 He was also a frequent host and commentator on CBC, Radio-Canada, TV Ontario and Radio-Québec.

 From 1996 to 2000, Spicer worked for Ernst & Young Canada in Paris, promoting the Internet to a then-skeptical French establishment.
 He also taught an Internet seminar at the Sorbonne during that time.

 From 2000 to 2007, Spicer was the founding director of the Institute for Media, Peace and Security at the UN-launched University for Peace in Costa Rica.
 There he created a curriculum and supervised development of key courses, including ones on the role of media before, during after conflict; media and genocide; media battlefield ethics; women journalists in war zones; and the roles of Israeli and Palestinian media in Middle East politics.

-Since 1996, he has lived in Paris, where he continues writing newspaper columns and books.
+After 1996, he lived in Paris, where he continued writing newspaper columns and books.

+Spicer died in Ottawa, Ontario, on August 24, 2023, at the age of 89.